ANSSI-FR/Open-ISO7816-Stack/README.md

 * *CMock*, is a mocking framework used jointly with the unity framework.
 Usefull for testing parts of code relying on hardware functions.

-### Installing toolchain and dependencies
+### Installing tool-chain and dependencies

-You have to install the ARM toolchain and cross-compiler on your local machine.
+You have to install the ARM tool-chain and cross-compiler on your local machine.
 Typically can be achieved by doing :
 ``` shell
 $ apt-get install arm-none-eabi-*
 ```

-You need as well to install the ST toolchain for flashing the target (stlink), especially the *st-flash* executable.
+You need as well to install the ST tool-chain for flashing the target (stlink), especially the *st-flash* executable.
-You can get it fron the ST website, or on fedora distributions you can do :
+You can get it from the ST website, or on fedora distributions you can do :

 ``` shell
 $ dnf install stlink-devel